CRC1415/nomad-docs/README.md

 ## Contributing

+- Typos, corrections, and missing docs can be reported by [Creating an Issue](https://github.com/FAIRmat-NFDI/nomad-docs/issues/new)

-To contribute, please open a pull request (PR) with your changes. **At least one review from a FAIRmat co-worker is required before merging**.
+- For internal contributions (write access to the repo required), please open a pull request (PR) with your changes. **At least one review from a FAIRmat co-worker is required before merging**.
 If you are not sure who to assign, please ask in the PR conversation by tagging @ahm531 or @JFRudzinski.

+- For external contributions, please follow the [External Contribution Instructions](#external-contribution-instructions)

+### Writing Guide

+When contributing, please check the <a href="https://github.com/FAIRmat-NFDI/nomad-docs/blob/main/docs/writing_guide.md" target="_blank" rel="noopener">writing guide</a> for best practices.

+---

 ## Running the Docs Server Locally

 If you have a `nomad-dev-distro` setup, you can follow the [day to day development](https://github.com/FAIRmat-NFDI/nomad-distro-dev?tab=readme-ov-file#day-to-day-development) instructions to install `nomad-docs` as a submodule there.

-If you have an up-to-date Python installation (3.11 or 3.12), see [Help to install Python](#help-to-install-python-311-or-312) below.
+If you *do not* have an up-to-date Python installation (3.11 or 3.12), see [Help to install Python](#help-to-install-python-311-or-312) below.

+### Instructions

-1. Upgrade pip and install uv
+#### 1. Upgrade pip and install uv

 ```sh
 pip install --upgrade pip
 pip install uv
 ```

-2. Run the Local Docs Server
+#### 2. Run the Local Docs Server

 Once `uv` is installed, you can start the MkDocs server with: